-Thomas Hobbes (1588 – 1679) was an English philosopher, considered to be one of the founders of modern political philosophy.
-Hobbes is best known for his 1651 book Leviathan, in which he expounds an influential formulation of social contract theory.
+Thomas Hobbes was an English philosopher, considered to be one of the founders of modern political philosophy.
+Thomas Hobbes is best known for his 1651 book Leviathan, in which he expounds an influential formulation of social contract theory.
 In addition to political philosophy, Hobbes contributed to a diverse array of other fields, including history, jurisprudence, geometry, the physics of gases, theology, and ethics, as well as philosophy in general.
-His main concern is the problem of social and political order: how human beings can live together in peace and avoid the danger and fear of civil conflict.
+Thomas Hobbes' main concern is the problem of social and political order: how human beings can live together in peace and avoid the danger and fear of civil conflict.

 rejoined the coterie around Mersenne when he returned, and wrote a critique of

 the Meditations on First Philosophy of Rene Descartes, which was printed as